 GIMP is a pretty awesome free and open source imaging tool that does a lot right in providing a very remarkable alternative to the hugely popular premium Photoshop.
 GIMP does a lot right for those who make the switch but then there is always a learning curve in getting used to the interface, the shortcuts, and others.
-What if we could make some few tweaks and changes to make your GIMP set up the look and work more like Photoshop.
+What if we could make a few tweaks and changes to make your GIMP set up the look and work more like Photoshop.
 This post looks at 6 simple ways of making GIMP look and work a bit like Photoshop.
-Most of these tweaks are pretty easy to achieve so let's get started.
+Most of these tweaks are pretty easy to achieve so let’s get started.

 1. Switch to single-Window UI

 GIMP defaults to a multi-window setup that may appear quite confusing to new users.
 This can be easily remedied as GIMP has a built-in single UI mode.
 From the main menu, navigate to Windows and Select ‘Single-Window ‘ Mode.

 Also Read – Basic Photo Editing With GIMP

 2. Set Up Photoshop Keyboard Shortcuts in GIMP

 The next thing transformation to do is to swap the default GIMP keyboard shortcuts for ones that work exactly like Photoshops.
 Do the following to change the keyboard shortcuts

 - Download ps-menurc file from freeshell.org.
 (Right-click and select save as if your browser opens it in another tab).

 - Navigate to the GIMP installation folder (~/.gimp-2.8) and rename the existing to something else (e.g. menurc-backup).

 - Rename the ps-menurc file to menurc and move it into the installation folder (~/.gimp-2.8).